gigasquid/strangeloop-dance-party/README.md

 ## Usage

-Cider jack into the core.
+Cider jack into the clojure src/core.
 The comment stuff in the top is the initial setup of the robots The stuff in the comments on the bottom is what you execute during dance time.